On the rank of quaternion Hankel matrices: The left and right ranks of quaternion Hankel matrices

 \begin{definition} For a sequence of quaternions $[h_1,\ldots, h_N]$, let $m_\mathrm{L}$ (respectively $m_\mathrm{R}$) be the maximal number such that none of the columns of the table \eqref{eq:table} with index $i \leq m_\mathrm{L}$ (respectively $i\leq m_\mathrm{R}$) is a prefix left linear (respectively right linear) combination of the preceding columns. \end{definition}

-\begin{lemma} The smallest possible left rank (respectively right rank) of an infinite extension $\bfH_\infty$ is equal to $m_\mathrm{L}$ (respectively $m_\mathrm{R}$). \end{lemma} \begin{proof} Without loss of generality, we restrict the proof to the left case.

-Firstly, the left rank of any infinite extension $\bfH_\infty$ (i.e. containing the table \eqref{eq:table} as its upper left corner) is at least $m_\mathrm{L}$.
-Otherwise, if $\rankL(\bfH_\infty)<m_\mathrm{L}$, there exists a column $\bfh_i$ ($i\leq m_\mathrm{L}$) which is a left linear combination of the preceding columns.
-Thus, by identification of its first entries, $(h_n, \ldots,h_N)$ would be a prefix left linear combination of preceding columns which contradicts the definition of $m_\mathrm{L}$.
+\begin{lemma} The smallest possible left rank (respectively right rank) of an infinite extension $\bfH_\infty$ is equal to $m_\mathrm{L}$ (respectively $m_\mathrm{R}$). \end{lemma} \begin{proof} We start by considering the left rank case.
+Firstly, the left rank of any infinite extension $\bfH_\infty$ (i.e., containing the table \eqref{eq:table} as its upper left corner) is at least $m_\mathrm{L}$.
+Otherwise, if $\rankL(\bfH_\infty)<m_\mathrm{L}$, there would be a column $\bfh_i$ ($i\leq m_\mathrm{L}$) such that it is a left linear combination of the preceding columns.
+Thus, by identification of its first entries, $(h_i, \ldots, h_N)$ would be a prefix left linear combination of preceding columns which contradicts the definition of $m_\mathrm{L}$.

-Secondly, let us prove the existence of an infinite quaternion sequence such that its Hankel matrix $\bfH_\infty$ is of rank $m_\mathrm{L}$.
+Secondly, let us prove the existence of an infinite quaternion sequence such that its Hankel matrix $\bfH_\infty$ is of left rank $m_\mathrm{L}$.
 We consider the two following cases.

 On one hand, suppose $m_\mathrm{L} = N$.
 Note that this means that $h_n = 0$ for $n = 1,\ldots, N-1$ and $h_N \neq 0$.
 Then, by choosing any $h_{N+1}\in\bbH^*$, it is possible to write $h_{N+1} = \left(h_{N+1}h^{-1}_N\right)h_N$.
 This relation permits to define an order-1 left LRR such that, for all $n>N$: